 09:00 | Breakfast at The Elephant House

 Having watched the Harry Potter movies while growing up, we decided to pay The Elephant House coffee shop a visit as this place used to be where JK Rowling spent her time writing the Harry Potter series.
 Thank goodness we were early and thus the place was not filled up with visitors in wizard outfits, which we spotted just before we left.
 Food and drinks were decent at a reasonable price.

 11:00 | Explore Edinburgh Castle

 A visit to the famous Edinburgh castle was definitely not to be missed!
 We walked along the Princes Street Gardens to get there.
 Just like how we have been doing for all castles, we joined the free guided tour which starts near the castle gate to learn about the history.
 Plus, with this tour we can get a sense of the perimeter and return to places that we were interested in to take photos after.
 The tour took approximately 30 minutes.

 Here to mention a few places that particularly stands out to me.
-First, The Great Hall which reflects the medieval Scotland time and was used for royal banquets back them.
+First, The Great Hall which reflects the medieval Scotland time, and was used for royal banquets back in the day.
 Next, we had the chance to view the precious Crown Jewels a.k.a.
-“The Honors of Scotland” which include three objects namely crown, sword and scepter for crowning of every Scottish monarch and the Stone of Destiny that the monarchs stood on during their coronation.
+“The Honors of Scotland” which include three objects namely crown, sword and scepter for the crowning of every Scottish monarch, and the Stone of Destiny that the monarchs stood on during their coronation.
 Lastly, St.Margaret’s Chapel which is Edinburgh’s oldest building that is now still used for wedding and private ceremonies.